 A bus down from Udaipur and our first stop in the South was Mumbai – the craziest place in India, but we adored it!
 The train system is organised chaos and the slums are an absolute must see so make sure you save time to go out and explore the city that never sleeps.

 You can read all about How The Slums Of Mumbai Captured A Piece Of Our Hearts here.

 And that was it for our tour of mother India.
 Obviously there are plenty of other stops worth visiting and your list will grow with every person you speak to.
 Plus you might not fit everything in on your first visit!
-But hopefully this place by place guide will give you a few tips on which route to take and if you have any questions or want some more information then don’t hesitate to drop us a message!
+But hopefully this India route & trip guide will give you a few tips on which route to take and if you have any questions or want some more information then don’t hesitate to drop us a message!

 P.S.
 If you haven’t already, you should check out our List Of Tips For First Time India Travellers if you’re unsure of anything.
 Apart from that, we hope you have an AMAZING adventure and be sure to let us know how it goes!

 You can pre book all of your India accomodation here.